Strategic Defence of the Parity Accord

 Response

 No. Culture is secured by law rather than contested politically.
-Shared sites (Tara, Uisneach, Boyne, Slane) are embedded as constitutional anchors.
+Shared sites such as Tara, Uisneach, the Boyne, and Slane are embedded as constitutional anchors.
 Culture is protected from zero-sum struggle.

 Response

-There is one system.
-Meath is the Administrative Province.
-Athlone is the federal capital city within it.
+Meath is the Administrative Province, providing a neutral constitutional jurisdiction.
+Athlone, as the federal capital within it, hosts the institutions of shared internal governance.
 The province provides neutrality; the city provides governance.

 Response